-The Adidas Boston SuperXR1 may be a relatively recent release, but it has quickly garnered the attention and admiration of a lot of people in the sneaker industry.
+The Adidas Boston SuperXR1s may be a relatively recent release, but they’ve quickly garnered the attention and admiration of a lot of people in the sneaker industry.
 If any silhouette were to launch and be instantly noticed, one of the reasons would be that the model is a well-loved retro style enhanced with new modern tooling.

 The shoes descend from a runner that launched in 1984 in time for the Boston Marathon, hence the name.
-The Adidas Boston Super was primarily known for their streamlined and aerodynamic tooling along with their lightweight characteristic which made them perfect for the sport of running.
-They also utilized dual-density EVA bricks for cushioning which, while not exactly very advanced tech, were very much useful and did the job exceptionally well.
+Adidas Boston Supers were primarily known for their streamlined and aerodynamic tooling along with their lightweight characteristic, which made them perfect for the sport of running.
+They also utilized dual-density EVA bricks for cushioning, which while not exactly very advanced tech, were very much useful and did the job exceptionally well.

 The Never Made Collection